apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication-Registration-MongoDb.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey-mongo" %}

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.mfa.yubikey.mongo" %}
-modules="cas-server-support-yubikey-mongo" %}

 The registration records are kept inside a single MongoDb collection of your choosing that will be auto-created by CAS.
 The structure of this collection is as follows: